 Short-term loans are general obligations and carry maturity dates that are limited by statute.
 Interest expenditures and expenses for short-term borrowings are accounted for in the General Fund.
-Details related to the short-term debt activity for the year ended June 30, 2018, are as follows:
+Details related to the short-term debt activity for the year ended June 30, 2019, are reported in the following page.